minoshim/qasMHD/2D/MPI/MRX/README.md

 ![MRX](../../imgs/MRX/Figure_1.png)

+### Code organization

+The MPI `MHD2D` and `DMHD2D` implementations are in `../common/`.
+This directory retains `dmhd2d_init_.cpp` (including `setdc()`), parameters, macros, and the driver.
+The Makefile selects the dissipative sources with `DISSIPATION = 1`.

+Run `make` in this directory; it compiles shared sources with the local `mymacros.hpp` and stores objects in `build/`.
+See [the MPI guide](../README.md) for build, execution, and result-merging instructions.

+Random velocity perturbations use `rand_noise_mt()` with a common base seed and the X rank coordinate; ranks sharing an X subdomain use the same sequence across Y. The temporary `dvy` array is a checked `std::vector`.
+See [the MPI guide](../README.md) for fixed-seed runs and reproducibility limits.

+The diffusion substep safety coefficient is 6, matching SERIAL.
+The existing ideal/dissipative splitting order is retained.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [license](../../../license/COPYING) file for details.